vanjastankicc/neuropomodoro/README.md

 - A computer with Bluetooth.
 Windows was used here; see the notes at the end for other platforms.

 Nothing is tied to IKEA specifically.
-Any bulb Home Assistant can control will work, as will any EEG device that publishes an LSL stream, though the feature extraction assumes four channels.
+Any colour bulb Home Assistant can control will work, as will any EEG device that publishes an LSL stream, though the feature extraction assumes four channels.

 ## Software setup